yogeshz-mangospring/AWS-Solutions-Architecture/Vim-tutorial/vim_cmd.md

 10. u - undo changes
 11. yy - copy line
 12. p - paste line
-13. V - enable visual mode( allows you to select bluk of lines)
+13. V - enable visual-line mode( allows you to select bluk of lines) and small (v) enable only visual mode
-14. O - add new empty line above cursor
+14. O - add new empty line above cursor and i=enable insert mode
 15. W - move cursor from one blank space to another blank space forward (from one word to another word)
 16. B - move cursor from one blank space to another blank space backward
 17. :1 - move cursor to 1st line